silentgameplays/31-Useful-tips-for-command-line-and-powershell/README.md

 18. Check for updates:
   * UsoClient StartScan

-19.start downloading the updates:
+19. Start downloading the updates:
   * UsoClient StartDownload

-20.Start installing the downloaded updates:
+20. Start installing the downloaded updates:
   * UsoClient StartInstall

-21.Restart your device after installing the updates:
+21. Restart your device after installing the updates:
   * UsoClient RestartDevice

-22.Check, Download and Install Updates:
+22. Check, Download and Install Updates:
   * UsoClient ScanInstallWait

 NB!
 For older Windows versions below Windows 10:

   * wuauclt /detectnow /updatenow

-23.Ping some stuff on the internet.
+23. Ping some stuff on the internet.
   * ping google.com

-24.Restart your Windows PC:
+24. Restart your Windows PC:
   * shutdown /r

-25.Shut Down your Windows PC:
+25. Shut Down your Windows PC:
   * shutdown /s

-26.Log off your computer.
+26. Log off your computer.
   * shutdown /l

-27.Abort shutdown before timeout
+27. Abort shutdown before timeout
   * shutdown /a
-Have fun and a tip if you see a command in cmd prompt or bash terminal just use /? near the command.
+Have fun!!!
+If you see a command in cmd prompt or bash terminal just use /? near the command.
 #gimalaji_blake